Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Galia Fussell Link

-Nicole Garland started with Purdue Global (formerly Kaplan University) as an online adjunct faculty member in 2008, becoming a full-time adjunct faculty member in 2015.
+Nicole Garland started with Purdue Global as an online adjunct faculty member in 2008, becoming a full-time adjunct faculty member in 2015.
 She teaches a variety of undergraduate mathematics courses including survey of mathematics, college algebra, and business math and statistical measures.
 She began her academic career as an associate instructor at Indiana University and became an adjunct instructor for Ivy Tech Community College in 2006.

 Education: MAT, Indiana University; BS, Marian College (now Marian University)